tyhho/OT-2_3D_Designs/README.md

 Status: Fits metallic block and slots on OT-2 well but not functionally verified.
 Concerns with possible water leak through PLA plastics and potential increase in object fragility due to repeated freeze-thaw cycles need to be empirically tested.

 ## Questions/Issues/Suggestions
-Please contact me through email since I do not actively or passively monitor my Github.
+Please contact me through email since I do not actively or passively monitor my GitHub.
 Thank you.

 ## Acknowledgement
 I thank Dr. Logan Mackay (Mass Spectrometry Facility, University of Edinburgh) for providing access to a 3D printer, [Felipe A. Millacura](https://github.com/millacurafa) and the French group for access to the robot and for inducting me into the OT-2 community, and the Wang group for purchasing the additional OT-2 pipettes.